ppy/osu-wiki/wiki/osu!wiki_Contribution_Guide/GitHub_Web_Interface/en.md

 ![](img/online-commit-changes-filled.jpg "This is okay!")

 4\.
-Preferably, select the `Create a new branch for this commit and start a pull request.` option.
-This will allow you to make multiple, but different, article changes in the future.
+If this is the first edit you are making for this article, select the `Create a new branch for this commit and start a pull request.` option.
+This will allow you to make multiple, but different, article changes in the future (continue to step 5).
+If not, select `Commit directory to the {xxxxxx} branch.` (and skip to step 6).

 5\.
 Name this branch to whatever you want, just make sure you note the name you chose.

 6\.
-Once you are done, click on `Propose file change` button.
+Click on the green button; it will read either `Propose file change` or `Commit changes`, depending if you are creating a new branch or not.

 7\.
 This will do two things, save your changes into the branch you just named and it will open the pull request page.